sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xorg-x11-drv-wacom-serial-support</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Files for enabling the wacom_w8001 kernel driver
+Short desc    : Files for enabling the wacom_w8001 kernel driver
 URL          : http://www.x.org
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Files for enabling the wacom_w8001 kernel driver on Wacom
+Descript     : Files for enabling the wacom_w8001 kernel driver on Wacom
              : ISDv4-compatible serial tablets.
 If enabled, the serial tablet's device node
              : will be available as normal evdev node.
 ```